Ratchet (slang): In music

 Numerous musicians have used the term "ratchet" in their songs.
 In November 2012, LL Cool J released a single called "Ratchet".
 In December 2012, Beyoncé posted a picture of herself wearing earrings that contained the word "ratchet".
 Juicy J, Lil Debbie, Cam'ron, Future, and Lil' Boosie are some other artists who have also used the term in their music.
 Miley Cyrus had been criticized by some as appropriating ratchet culture.
 The term and concept of ratchet was displayed in the 2013 YouTube video by Emmanuel and Phillip Hudson, "Ratchet Girl Anthem- SHE RACHEEET!".
-Lil Peep with producer Diplo made the record "RATCHETS" featuring Lil Tracy.
+Lil Peep and producer Diplo made the record "RATCHETS" featuring Lil Tracy.
 The day that Lil Peep died, Lil Tracy uploaded a song to SoundCloud called "Ratchet Bitches Cocaina" and removed it shortly afterwards.
 Megan Thee Stallion used the term in the chorus of her 2020 viral hit, "Savage".
 Lizzo used the term in the chorus of her 2021 single, "Rumors", which features Cardi B.